You might have noticed LED lights are becoming more common and wondered if they’re more sustainable.

 Here’s everything you need to know about the environmental impact of LED lights.

 1. How Do LED Lights Affect the Environment?

-LED lights are usually made from gallium arsenide, which is a type of metal.
+LED lights are usually made from semiconductor materials such as gallium arsenide.

-You might also find LED lights made from aluminum gallium arsenide and aluminum gallium indium phosphide.
+You might also find LED lights made from aluminum gallium arsenide, Indium gallium nitride and aluminum gallium indium phosphide.

-Although they are generally recyclable and can last up to a decade, people will not need to replace their LED lights often.
+Because they’re generally recyclable and can last up to a decade, LED lights don’t need to be replaced often.

-While LED lights are energy-efficient, they still require energy.
+Although LED lights are extremely energy efficient, they still require energy.

-Most energy use worldwide is still reliant on fossil fuels, so it contributes to climate change.
+Most of the world’s energy consumption still depends on fossil fuels and thus contributes to climate change.